Our Board of Directors

 Vice-President

-Lauren is the Wildlife Center Supervisor of Volunteers for Wildlife, Inc in Locust Valley, Long Island, New York.
-At Volunteers for Wildlife, she oversees the care of 2,000 patients annually and thirty non-releasable educational animals.
+Lauren is the Wildlife Center Director of Wildlife Center of Long Island in Huntington, New York.
+At WCLI, she oversees the care of 2,000 patients annually and twenty non-releasable educational animals.
 Lauren has been licensed as a New York State Wildlife Rehabilitator since 2007.
 Lauren is a NYS Licensed Euthanasia Technician and holds federal and state rehabilitation and education/exhibition licenses.

 • Sarah Holmes Bookbinder